aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 * Rounded edge for the spiral for soft touch
 * What's the size of the controller and the thickness/depth of the "furrow"?
 * Is there some kind of structure inside for the wiring?
 How are the top and bottom part attached?
-* A 3d printed bottom layer for the copper sticker to put on, is it just a square/circle or a spiral as well?
+A 3d printed bottom layer for the copper sticker to put on, is it just a square/circle or a spiral as well?
+How to fit the spiral perfectly with the 3d printed top part?

 **For the spiral:**

 * In how many sections should the spiral be cut?
-30 was the number in one the Bela sensors
+30 was the number in one of the Bela Trill sensors
-* How to fit the spiral perfectly with the 3d printed top part?
 * For now I think the controller will be connected to the computer with usb-c cable where it will also get power from -> in the future version it would need batteries
 * Figure out how to connect the data from the sensor with p5.js